Make Plans to Come to Dallas

 Staff shortages in businesses and government, especially police and other public safety agencies, create an additional challenge.
 Restaurants limit hours or seating, while nighttime entertainment venues cannot find security staff when risk is mounting for nighttime safety.

-Attend the Summit for a unique opportunity to join with a growing network of leaders advancing innovation in planning, public and venue safety, business district management, mobility, and conflict resolution in active nighttime social districts.
+Attend the Summit for a unique opportunity to join with a network of leaders advancing innovation in planning, public and venue safety, business district management, mobility, and conflict resolution in active nighttime social districts.

 Gather Solutions and Strategies